krajj7/BotHack/README.md

 Code for the Java bot: https://github.com/krajj7/ANBF/blob/master/javabots/SimpleBot/src/anbf/javabots/SimpleBot.java

-**25.5.2014**: The framework can now parse the map for basic level layout info and allows for a slightly more complex bot (explorebot.clj) that can explore the first level using A\* pathfinding and charge monsters it encounters.
+**25.5.2014**: The framework can parse the map for basic level layout info and allows for a slightly more complex bot (explorebot.clj) that can explore the first level using A\* pathfinding and charge monsters it encounters.

+**14.6.2014**: The bot can navigate effectively as far as minetown/oracle, where it usually gets killed for lack of combat tactics.
+It can find hidden doors and passages and looks almost like a newbie human playing ;-)  The framework provides basic monster tracking and shop recognition allowing the bot to deal with (avoid) peaceful monsters and shopkeepers quite nicely.

 ## Roadmap

 ### Short-term goals

+Track feature changes, mark dug-up tiles and don't search for dead ends there.

+Mines detection.

+Recognizing blindness and other afflictions.

 More actions, handling of prompts and menus.

-Expand model of the game world.
+Keep expanding model of the game world.

-More advanced bot.
+Smarter combat tactics for the bot.

 ### Medium-term goals

-Handling inventory.

-Long-distance travel.

-Make basic monster and item stats available.
+Make basic monster spoilers available.

+Handling of items and inventory, esp. food.

+Ranged combat.

+Better pathfinding, interlevel travel.

 ### Future goals

-Basic heuristic monster tracking.

 Utilities for shopping and price-identification of items.